Pachamanca in Peru – Best of Peruvian cuisine!

 Once you remove the fire, carefully destroy the dome, remove the hot stone with the help of thick gloves or tongs, and put it on a clean side.

-At the base of the oven, place the potato first, only one layer, then another layer of hot stones, add another layer with meat, and always covers with stones; at the top layer, you can add beans, plantains, guinea pig, or anything that can cook easily.
+At the base of the oven, place the potato first, only one layer, then another layer of hot stones, add another layer with meat, and always cover with stones; at the top layer, you can add beans, plantains, guinea pig, or anything that can cook easily.

 Cover with herbs such as Muña or clean grass; you must cover all areas to avoid contact with soil.